Minh Hương: History

 Minh Hương often married with local Viet (Kinh) people.
-Since 1829, Minh Hương were treated as Vietnamese instead of Han.
+Since 1829, the Minh Hương were treated as Vietnamese instead of Han.
 They were not allowed to go to China, and also not allowed to wear the Manchu queue.

-In the present day, most of Minh Hương adopt Vietnamese culture.
-They are regarded as Kinh people instead of Hoa people by the Vietnamese government.
-They also recognize themselves as Kinh people.
+In the present day, most of the Minh Hương have adopted Vietnamese culture.
+Unlike later waves of Han Chinese immigration, they are regarded as Kinh people instead of Hoa people by the Vietnamese government.
+In addition, they overwhelmingly self-identify solely as Kinh people.